 In-depth classes on STI’s, safe sex, introduction to sex & sexual health, and related sexual risk avoidance topics are coming soon.

 Unlike all the other AWARE presentations, we also have a faith-based presentation for private or Christian schools and 2 presentations for youth groups or other youth organizations.
 Topics covered include pornography, a Biblical view of sex and sexuality, and healthy relationships.

-The Elementary, Middle School, High School & College presentations were designed for public schools, as are the Girls & Guys 180 clubs.
+The Elementary, Middle School, High School & College presentations were designed for public schools, as are the Club 180 after school groups.
 Therefore, they do not promote a religious agenda nor are they faith-based.

 If you prefer, we have a faith-based presentation designed for private or Christian high schools.